lzacharkow/emissions-widget/README.md

 What does it take to remove a single car from the road? (spoiler-alert: it takes _a lot_) If I was asking myself this question, a consumer might wonder the same thing.
 The widget should break down this equation into a bite-size chunk.

 In the next section, I'll digress into some research that shaped my design choices.
-The section named "Savings" is where the final idea began to take shape.

 ## Research